 The question, then, is how does one do that?
 How does one come to grips with or make peace terms with the sins of devastating betrayals, destructive abuses, or humiliating violations?
-Or, in other words, how does one “move on”?
-How does a person “let go and let God”?
-How does a person accept the actions and consequences of the past, when those actions and consequences are very bad?
-Well, Biblically speaking, there is only one way to do any of these things, and that way is by trusting God.
+In other words, how does a person “let go and let God”?
+How can we accept the actions and consequences of the past, when they have been so destructive?

 We can accept the past and its deadly consequences by entrusting the past to God.
-We can come to grips with the death-effects of the sins that were committed against us, by trusting that God sovereignly ordained those sins and their death-effects into our lives- for His own purposes.
-We can “move-on” by believing and owning the powerful reality that God is sovereign over all of our death.
-We can “let go and let God” by owning the truth that God is now and always has been in control of our lives.
+We can come to grips with the death-effects of the sin and disappointments of life by trusting that God sovereignly ordained those events and even their adverse effects for our greatest good and His greatest glory.
+We can “let go and let God” considering what it means that God is now and always has been in control of our lives.